hirak99/yabsnap/README.md

 keep_monthly = 0
 keep_yearly = 0

+# Snapshot mechanism.
+Only BTRFS is supported as of now.
+snap_type = BTRFS

 # Uncomment example to specify scripts to run after yabsnap creates or deletes any snap.
 # Use space as delimiter to specify multiple scripts if desired.
 # If any creation / deletion operation occurs, each script will be called once.